 When considering the chemical structure, HHC contains no double bonds in-between it's carbon atoms as the double bonds present in THC are broken during saturation to accommodate more hydrogen atoms.
 This is as opposed to the formation of cannabinol (CBN) molecules, where hydrogen atoms are lost and more double bonds are formed.

 The chemical structure of HHC contributes greatly to it's fascinating properties, one being it's viability and stability.
-Unlike many other compounds present in cannabis, particularly derivatives of THC, HHC is very stable and this gives it a longer shelf life.
+Unlike many other compounds present in hemp, particularly derivatives of THC, HHC is very stable and this gives it a longer shelf life.
 Just like the saturated forms of many compounds, HHC is more stable than the parent compound since it is less susceptible to oxidation and breakdown, preserving its potency over an extended period of time.

 The compound is also very resistant to the unfavorable conditions of improper storage, it remains stable when subjected to heat and is also resistant to the adverse effect of UV lights.
 The many perks of HHC has earned it the name “the apocalypse-ready THC” as it can remain viable over an extended duration in storage.